-PASSED, APPROVED AND ADOPTED this day of 2021.
-PAULA PEROTTE, MAYOR ATTEST: APPROVED AS TO FORM: DEBORAH S. LOPEZ CITY CLERK MEGAN GARIBALDI CITY ATTORNEY
+PASSED, APPROVED AND ADOPTED this \\\\ day of \\\\\ 2021.

+PAULA PEROTTE, MAYOR

-STATE OF CALIFORNIA) COUNTY OF SANTA BARBARA) CITY OF GOLETA) SS.
+DEBORAH S. LOPEZ CITY CLERK MEGAN GARIBALDI CITY ATTORNEY STATE OF CALIFORNIA ) COUNTY OF SANTA BARBARA ) ss.
+CITY OF GOLETA )

-HEREBY CERTIFY that the foregoing Clerk of the City of Goleta, California, DO Resolution No. 21 was duly adopted by t a regular meeting held on the day of he Council:
+I, DEBORAH S. LOPEZ, City Clerk of the City of Goleta, California, DO HEREBY CERTIFY that the foregoing Resolution No. 21-\\ was duly adopted by the City Council of the City of Goleta at a regular meeting held on the \\\ day of , 2021 by the following vote of the Council:

-AYES:

-NOES:

-ABSENT:

-(SEAL)

-DEBORAH S. LOPEZ CITY CLERK
+DEBORAH S. LOPEZ CITY CLERK This page intentionally left blank.